 There are 5 other Hindu Shrines in close proximity to the Erawan Shrine.
 They make for an excellent walk and exploration around the Ratchaprasong Intersection.
 See pictures and a short introduction.

 In March 2006 the Statue of Brahma was almost completely destroyed with a hammer by a young man, believed to be mentally ill.
 The man himself was beaten to death after desecrating the Erawan Shrine.

 A few months later a rebuilt statue of Brahma was inaugurated.
-The image below is the one currently present.
+The image above is the one currently present.